 Instructions

-- Preheat a dutch oven over medium heat with 1 tablespoon of butter.
-Brown sausage on both sides, about 5 to 7 minutes.
-Remove sausage from the pan and set aside covered with foil.
+- Preheat a large dutch oven over medium heat with 1 tablespoon of butter.
+Brown the sliced sausage on both sides, about 5 to 7 minutes.
+Remove andouille from the pan and set aside covered with foil.

 - Add celery, onion, green pepper.
-Cook an additional 25 minutes, stirring occasionally until the vegetables are very soft.
+Cook an additional 25 minutes, stirring occasionally until the vegetables are very soft and lightly browned.
 Add garlic in the last 2 minutes.
 (Note: The recipe can be made in advance up to this point)

 - Reduce heat to low.
 Add in broth, diced tomatoes, parsley, thyme, creole seasoning, and bay leaves.
 Bring to a gentle simmer and continue cooking 2½ hours, stirring occasionally.

-- In the last 10 minutes of simmering add in raw shrimp, sausage, and green onions.
+- In the last 10 minutes of simmering add in raw shrimp, cooked andouille sausage, and green onions.

 - Remove bay leaves.
 Serve over hot cooked rice.